ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 If the major version changes, we implemented a change that is not compatible with older API versions.
 This means that the changed functionality is only supported as of this major release.
 Examples are changes in the behavior of methods, addition of non-optional parameters or changing data types.

 + **Minor**: *Compatible Change* <br>
 A change to the minor version indicates the addition of a backwards compatible feature.
 This means that existing features and their usages still return the expected results.
-Software with an older version can communicate with the newer version, not supported features are marked as such.
+Software with an older version can communicate with the newer version, unsupported features are marked as such.

 + **Patch**: *Compatible Bugfix* <br>
 The change of this version number indicates a patch, i.e. fixing of internal errors or bugs.
 This is downward compatible and has no relevance regarding the API interface.